 - Seizures have been reported with higher than recommended dosage and with concomitant use of SSRI/SNRIs, MAOIs, triptans, and other drugs that reduce the seizure threshold (8).

-- Serotonin-syndrome may occur only with the concomitant use of other serotonergic drugs and is characterized as a triad of clinical changes: cognitive (mental-status chances, agitation and hallucinations), neuromuscular (hyperreflexia, incoordination) and autonomic (tachycardia, labile blood pressure).
+- Serotonin-syndrome may occur only with the concomitant use of other serotonergic drugs and is characterized as a triad of clinical changes: cognitive (mental-status changes, agitation and hallucinations), neuromuscular (hyperreflexia, incoordination) and autonomic (tachycardia, labile blood pressure).
 Although the prevalence of serotonin-syndrome is unknown, the majority of cases present within 24 hours (and most within 6 hours), of a change in dose or initiation of a serotonergic medication (9).

 - A large population cohort study from the UK comparing tramadol with codeine found a significantly increased risk of hospitalization from hypoglycemia, especially in the first 30 days of initiation and non-diabetic patients (10).